carbon-design-system/carbon-components-vue/packages/core/src/components/cv-modal/cv-modal-notes.md

 - modal-shown
 - modal-hidden
 - modal-hide-request - emitted when 'auto-hide-off' is set to true.
-Raw event with the additional attribute 'cv:reason' set to 'primary-click', 'secondary-click', 'escape-press', 'external-click' or 'close-click'
+Raw event with the additional attribute 'cv:reason' set to 'primary-click', 'secondary-click', 'other-btn-click', 'escape-press', 'external-click' or 'close-click'
 - after-modal-hidden - emitted only after the modal hide transition is finished.
 It will NOT fire if the modal is hidden when it's not visible
 - primary-click
 - secondary-click
+- other-btn-click